mvolkmann/blog/src/ocaml.md

 <a href="https://en.wikipedia.org/wiki/ML_(programming_language)"
 target="_blank">ML</a> (short for Meta Language) family of programming languages.
-Other dialects of ML include Standard ML and F#.
+Other languages that were influenced by ML include Standard ML, Clojure, Elm, Erlang, F#, Haskell, Rust, and Scala.
-(F# is heavily inspired by OCaml and runs on the .NET platform.)
+F# was heavily inspired by OCaml and runs on the .NET platform.
-ML influenced the design of many other languages including Clojure, Elm, Erlang, Haskell, Rust, and Scala.

 F# is to C# as Scala and Clojure are to Java.
 They are ML-inspired languages that